adarshravindran/Hankel-Alternative-View-of-Koopman-HAVOK-analysis/README.md

 [4] Steven L Brunton, Joshua L Proctor, and J Nathan Kutz.
 “Discovering governing equations from data by sparse identification of nonlinear dynamical systems”.
 In: Proceedings of the national academy of sciences 113.15 (2016), pp. 3932–3937.

-And finally, please feel free to contact me if necessary.

-Have a great day,

-Adarsh Ravindran